 Most VA buyers won’t encounter a Verification of Rent (VOR) as part of their homebuying process.
 But it can be a critical piece of the puzzle for those with more challenging loan files.

-Verification of Rent is pretty much what it sounds like -- a lender wanting to verify your housing payments for the previous 12 months.
+Verification of Rent is pretty much what it sounds like -- a lender wanting to verify your housing payments for the previous 12 or 24 months.
 Lenders can have different guidelines and triggers for when a VOR might be needed.
 They may also take varying approaches to how borrowers can satisfy the request.

 Generally, VORs will come into play mostly with loan files that must be underwritten manually.
 A manual underwrite, as they’re known, occurs when a loan application can’t receive initial approval from a lender’s Automated Underwriting System (AUS).